Kerbalnut/Sanitize-PDF/README.md

 ## Helper functions

-**AutoRenamePDF.bat** will automatically rename any file, to whatever the script name is.
-For example, if you renamed the script to **"My New PDF Name.bat"**, then dropped a PDF file onto it:
+If you frequently update the source PDF and want to rename the output to the same file name repeatedly, the script **AutoRenamePDF.bat** will do that automatically.
+Rename the script to the file name you want.
+For example, **"My New PDF Name.bat"**:

 ![Example video of AutoRenamePDF.bat in use.][Auto Rename PDF demonstration]

-it will make a copy of that file, named **"My New PDF Name.pdf"**
+will convert any .pdf file dropped on it to **"My New PDF Name.pdf"**

 ## Choosing a method